Searching ...

 Gaston County Education

 Over 32,000 students were enrolled in grades K-12 during 2020-2021, making the Gaston County School System the ninth largest in North Carolina.
 AdvancEd has fully accredited it as a quality school system.
-It operates three primary schools, 28 elementary schools, 11 middle schools, 12 high schools, one early college, and two specialized mixed grade academies.
+It operates three primary schools, 28 elementary schools, 11 middle schools, 12 high schools, one early college, and two specialized mixed-grade academies.
 Three of its high schools have a 100% graduation rate.
+In terms of Top-Rated Schools, Gaston County has the highest-performing public school in all of North Carolina, the Highland School of Technology, a magnet public high school.

 Families have 14 private schools available.
 Cramerton Christian Academy, Victory Christian Academy, and First Wesleyan Christian School are top-ranked.
 Most private K-12 schools are religiously affiliated.